 Seriously — this one’s huge.
 Your surgeon gives you a recovery plan for a reason.
 Stick to it.
 Take your meds, go to your check-ups, and don’t wing it.
 If you’re not sure about something, just ask.
 Better safe than sorry.

-How to Choose a Plastic Surgeon for Your Blepharoplasty
+Why Choose Dr. Kam for Your Blepharoplasty

 Choosing the right plastic surgeon can make all the difference in your blepharoplasty results.
 An experienced specialist will not only minimize your risk of complications but also ensure a smoother recovery and natural-looking outcome.
 With something as delicate as eyelid surgery, expertise and precision truly matter.

 Dr. Joanna Kam is double-board certified in facial plastic surgery and otolaryngology-head and neck surgery.
-Renowned for her meticulous technique and aesthetic eye, Dr. Kam specializes in facial rejuvenation, cosmetic rhinoplasty, and reconstruction after skin cancer removal.
+Renowned for her meticulous technique and aesthetic eye, Dr. Kam specializes in face rejuvenation, cosmetic rhinoplasty, and reconstruction after skin cancer removal.
 Ready to feel more confident in your appearance?
 Call us at 856-565-2903 or visit our contact page to schedule your consultation today.